dedis/cothority/README.md

 # cothorities
 This is a standalone-copy of DeDiS/prifi/coco

 In the end it will be re-incorporated in there.
+Let's hope so..